 The legislation and statutory guidance used to draft this policy covers England and where staff are located elsewhere in the UK, additional guidance may need to be considered.
-The main statutory guidance for organisations working in the education sector is Keeping Children Safe in Education 2024.
+The main statutory quidance for organisations working in the education sector is Keeping Children Safe in Education 2024.
 For all other sectors, it is Working Together to Safeguard Children 2023.

-Any member of staff who wishes to raise a concern regarding their conditions at work (or similar) should do so through the Disciplinary, Dismissal and Grievance procedure and Whistle blowing Policy.
+Any member of staff who wishes to raise a general concern regarding their conditions at work (or similar) should do so through the Complaints Policy and/or Whistle blowing Policy.

-Any organisation or service wishing to complain about our services, or the suitability/capacity of any candidate placed with them should do so under the Complaints Policy.
+Any organisation or service wishing to raise a general complaint about our services, or the suitability/capacity of any candidate placed with them should do so under the Complaints Policy which is availble on our website.